-How To Create A Personality Test & Cultural Fit Assessment
+How To Create A Personality Test

 Learn how to create any kind of personality inventory or cultural fit assessment from very basic to highly complex.

-What is a personality test?
+What is a Personality Test?

-A personality test is a method of assessing human personality constructs (aka. personality trait dimensions, facets, factors, or aspects).
+A personality test is a method of assessing human personality constructs (aka personality trait dimensions, facets, factors, or aspects).

 The first personality assessment measures were developed in the 1920s and were intended to ease the process of personnel selection (aka.
 Hiring, Recruitment), particularly in the armed forces.
 Since these early efforts, a wide variety of personality scales and questionnaires have been developed.